joranbeasley/Flask-CoderPad/readme.md

 RUN THE SERVER
 --------------
-`serve-coderpad` note that this should be in the scripts folder of your python install
+(note that these scripts should be found in your python scripts folder, which hopefully is already on your path, assuming that you install the package with pip)

+`serve-coderpad`

 you can use the